 How to Train the Low Bar Back Squat

-The squat is composed of mostly big muscle groups, making it very conducive to progressive overloads and should be trained with relatively heavy weight between 3 – 8 reps.
+The squat is composed of mostly big muscle groups, making it very conducive to progressive overloads, and should be trained with a relatively heavy weight between 3 – 8 reps.
 Although there are exceptions to this rule, just note we typically see compensations in technique as well as decreased muscle activation with lower loads for higher reps.

 How to Perform the Low Bar Back Squat

 Let’s take a look at what perfect technique should look like.
 For a visual walkthrough go to the youtube video at the top of this post.